exoplatform/web-conferencing/documentation/ACHITECTURE.md

 Java API
 -------------------

-All classes availabe in `org.exoplatform.webconferencing` package are designed to be reused by call providers.
+All classes availabe in `org.exoplatform.webconferencing` package are designed to be used by call providers.
 A main one, it's `WebConferencingService` a component registered in eXo container, a connector code can depend on it and use for building a custom solutions.
 But in most of cases it's not required.
 Even an advanced connector may work without directly using this service as most of its methods are exposed to Javascript SPI/API and can be used directly from client side.

 Below a brief overview of `WebConferencingService`:
 * Maintaining calls in Platform database: